 - Uterine scar characteristics and integrity

-- Maternal health status and comorbidities
+- Maternal health status and any existing conditions

 What Are the Benefits of Inducing Labor for VBAC?